Omar47i/Asteroids_OmarSaeed/README.md

 # Asteroids_OmarSaeed
-A unity game about the legacy asteroid arcade game
+A unity game that looks like the legacy asteroid arcade game with new 2D sprites

 Gameplay video URL: https://www.youtube.com/watch?v=VBy4slmvXz0